googleworkspace/apps-script-samples/forms-api/demos/AppsScriptFormsAPIWebApp/README.md

 ---
-title: Google Forms API Apps Script Webapp
+title: Google Forms API Apps Script Web app
 description: Serves as an example of how to use the Google Forms API via REST calls from Apps Script.
 labels: Apps Script, Google Forms API, Forms
 material_icon: Feed